GeekyAnts/nativebase-docs/docs/3.2.x/toast.md

 ### Standalone Toast

-You can use standalone toast where you don't have access to `useToast` hook. e.g. in a different file, out of a React component.
+You can use standalone toast where you don't have access to `useToast` hook, for example, in a different file, out of a React component.

 ```ComponentSnackPlayer path=components,composites,Toast,StandaloneToast.tsx